nabeelvalley/docs/src/content/docs-md/random/neovim.md

 # Telescope + Quickfix

 [Telescope](https://github.com/nvim-telescope/telescope.nvim) is used often as a UI for finding stuff and integrates with a lot of other tools in the Neovim ecosystem.
 Something particularly handy with telescope is the ability to create a quickfix list from a telescope search/filter.
 This can be done from Telescope with `ctrl + q` which will close telescope and open a quickfix list with the current set of results

+Using telescope this way is a nice method to get quickfix lists from a few other things:

+- LSP references
+- LazyGit Status (faster than the viewing the git file tree)
+- Ripgrep
+- Telescope file search